onecloudemoji/C.A.P.S.U.L.E.S./README.md

 ## GROPER
 GROup Policy Exploit Research
 Add an extremley vulnerable GPO to the domain that can be modified by all users.
 The trick here is not in modifying the GPO, it is in finding the vulnerable GPO.
 Relying on copypasta PowerView arguments is not suffecient to hunt this down.

+## Guarded Machines Still Accessible
+gMSA misconfigurations.
+They are a great technology that can be undone by poor practices surrounding the gMSA.
+Trivial, insecure web app designed to showcase how well meaning and good intentions can be a burden.
+Two part kit, one for setting up the gMSA on the DC (needs to be run from the DC) and a second to be run on the IIS server.